textileio/papers/draft.md

 We show that the flexible core structure of single-writer append-only logs can be used to compose higher-order structures such as Threads, Views, and/or CRDTs.
-In particular, we show that through the design of specific default view Models, we can support important features such as access control lists and common, specialized, or complex data models.
+In particular, we show that through the design of specific default Collections, we can support important features such as access control lists and common, specialized, or complex data models.
 The Threads protocol described here is flexible enough to derive numerous specific database types (e.g. key/value stores, document